-As an Oracle database administrator, firefighting is one of your tasks, and it is your duty to prevent fire from happening in the first place if you can.
+As an Oracle database administrator, firefighting is one of your tasks, and you must prevent fire from happening in the first place if you can.

-As a responsible and proactive Oracle database administrator, you should put in place “alerts and notifications” to keep track of the key performance metrics that you should be focusing on.
+As a responsible and proactive Oracle database administrator, you should put in place "alerts and notifications" to keep track of the key performance metrics you should focus on.

 What are the key performance metrics that you should watch out for?

 Here is a list of performance statistics that you should track:

 1. CPU Usage/Load

 The image below shows the query we executed in dbWatch Control Centers' SQL worksheet and your database's top CPU usage per session.